ddaaggeett/whiteSocket/README.md

 Note: the goal of Blooprint, LLC is to set the standard of open source documentation, so product licensing fees will only apply to accounts utilizing Blooprint as a method for maintaining PROPRIETARY designs/documentation – as in, Blooprint is globally taxing efforts to keep proprietary designs and methods close-sourced, these are Blooprint's paying customers.
 We do agree that open-source is a good thing, right?

-I’d rather the world flourish with this new technology and profit from it how it best serves itself.
+I’d rather the world flourish with this new technology and have it profit from how it best serves itself, than aim to siphon off likes to sell to advertisers, and leave the world in an even bigger hole.

 Want to be happy?
 Make the world around you better.
 ____________________________________________________________________________

 Note:  I welcome parties (like a DELL) to come along and package a new harware system together that works with BLOOPRINT.XYZ software.
 New hardware teams, start your engines!